eromatiya/blurredfox/README.md

 ### Manual Installation

-1. Open the Firefox Menu located on the top-right corner with a humburger menu(three horizontal lines).
-2. Select `Preferences`, then `Preferences` again.
-3. Go to `Advanced`, find the `Config Editor` button then press it.
+1. Open `about:config` page.
-4. A dialog will warn you, but ignore it, ~~just do it~~ press the `I accept the risk!` button.
+2. A dialog will warn you, but ignore it, ~~just do it~~ press the `I accept the risk!` button.
-5. Search for these:
+3. Search for these:

 	+ **`toolkit.legacyUserProfileCustomizations.stylesheets`**
 	+ **`layers.acceleration.force-enabled`**